Menu

 Whether you're a climbing amateur or professional, taking the trail through the Diplomatic Quarter will take you through an assortment of fauna, rocks and stones, not to mention the Tuwaiq Palace.

-Located on the northwestern edges of the Riyadh, Diriyah used to be the home of the Saudi Royal family.
-Scene of a year-long attack in the nineteenth-century conflict between the Ottoman and Saudi armed forces, today the city is an enthusiastic explorer's goal.
+Located on the northwestern edges of Riyadh, Diriyah used to be the home of the Saudi Royal family.
+Scene of a year-long attack in the nineteenth-century conflict between the Ottoman and Saudi armed forces, today the city has been renovated and invites you to "visit the birthplace of Saudi Arabia and walk in the footsteps of visionaries and kings."
 The old mud architecture, reminiscent of a Gaudí structure, incorporates an overhauled bathhouse and various parks.
 Try not to miss the Saud Palace, which is renowned for its yard.

 The watercourse is very much kept up, and the incredibly available gratitude to a multimillion-dollar facelift went for keeping up and protecting this critical biological element.
 Families usually spend the late evening under the shade of plentiful date palms while their children play football.
 There are offices and restaurants along the channel, but you can also bring your picnic bag.

 You should also visit the watercourse that runs nearby the Diplomatic Quarter and end your night watching the sun set over the layers of red shake.
-In case you're visiting in the stormy season in October, check the weather reports before planning your trip.
+If you're visiting during the stormy season in October, check the weather reports before planning your trip.

 Useful links: